-Laura Coyle, Ph.D., Assistant Professor, (firstname.lastname@example.org).
-Dr. Coyle's research has focused on positive psychology within diverse and/or underserved adolescent and young adult populations.
-Specifically, she is interested in uncontrollable stress, coping behaviors, subjective well-being, traumatic stress, and the mental health concerns of female veterans.
-Dr. Coyle has clinical experience in crisis intervention, college counseling, neuropsychology, and the treatment of stress disorders within a VA Medical Center.
+Laura Coyle, Ph.D., Associate Professor, (email@example.com).
+Dr. Coyle's research has focused on positive psychology within diverse and/or underserved populations.
+Specifically, she is interested in how stress and coping behaviors impact subjective well-being.
+Her current research examines how racism-related stress and culture-specific coping strategies interact to promote resiliency.
+Dr. Coyle has clinical experience in crisis intervention, college counseling, neuropsychology, and veterans' mental health.

 Doreen Hilton, Ph.D., Professor, (email@example.com).
 Dr. Hilton is a counseling psychologist.
 Her research focuses on substance abuse, risky behaviors, parenting, adverse childhood experiences, and career development.
 Her current research projects focus on 1) the attitudes, beliefs, and behaviors of college students, and 2) the impact of adverse childhood experiences on adult behaviors.

-Daniel Montoya, Ph.D., Associate Professor, (email@example.com).
-Dr. Montoya is trained in electrophysiological techniques and has experience working with different animal models, such as rats, cats and monkeys (Rhesus).
-He recently moved his research interest into the context of human cognition.
-However, a common denominator is his interest on learning and memory.
-Currently, his lab is involved in refining techniques that would lead to the study of cognitive processes and their concomitant changes in brain activity using electroencephalography (EEG).
+Daniel Montoya, Ph.D., Associate Professor, (firstname.lastname@example.org).
+Dr. Montoya is trained in electrophysiological techniques and has experience working with different animal models, such as rats, cats and rhesus monkeys.
+With international research collaborations in Spain and Portugal, he moved his research interest into the context of human cognition while remaining interested in learning and memory.
 He is also interested in human-robotic interaction and the development of cognitive models using robotic agents.

 Maxwell Twum-Asante, Ph.D., Associate Professor, (email@example.com).
 Dr. Twum-Asante area of interest is in cognitive psychology.
 His research interests span a wide range of topics in basic and applied cognitive psychology: 1) a primary interest is to understand the basic architecture of the human memory system and the processes that operate within it: 2) another facet of his research interest is the investigation into the neural mechanisms underlying learning and recognition of human faces; and 3) on the applied level, he is interested in how people integrate multiple, incomplete, and sometimes conflicting information to determine their subjective state of health, and the cues they rely on to make meaningful decisions about their health.